Construction Cost Crisis Australia | Impact & Solutions

 Why Construction Businesses Are Going Broke

 Construction company insolvency rates in Australia are running at elevated levels.
-The pattern behind most construction insolvencies is predictable: a cost position that was manageable at tender becomes critical under delivery conditions, cash flow deteriorates before the margin loss shows clearly in project financials, and by the time the business is aware of the full position, the options have narrowed significantly.
-The cost crisis described on this page is a direct contributor to that pattern for businesses on fixed-price contracts signed before the current cost environment.
+The pattern behind most construction insolvencies is predictable.
+A cost position that was manageable at tender becomes critical under delivery conditions.
+Cash flow deteriorates before the margin loss shows clearly in project financials.
+By the time the business is aware of the full position, the options have narrowed significantly.
+The Construction Cost Crisis is a direct contributor to that pattern for businesses on fixed-price contracts signed before the current cost environment.

 Blaze Business & Legal